Police searching for serial cigarette thief - NewsBreak

 Related

-COLUMBUS, Ohio (WSYX) — Police are searching for a man accused of stealing several bottles of liquor from a Clintonville store.
-The theft happened on September 7 around 6:20 p.m. along Indianola Avenue.
-According to police, the suspect took nine liquor bottles and put them in a shopping basket....
+COLUMBUS, Ohio (WCMH) — Columbus police are looking for a man accused of stealing nine bottles of liquor from a store in Clintonville.
+Police say on Sept.
+7, a man walked into a store on the 3600 block of Indianola Avenue just after 6:20 p.m.
+He then took nine bottles of liquor, allegedly not paying […]

 This $1,000 refund trick has police looking for a suspect in Columbus

-Note: UPDATE (2:19 p.m. on Tuesday, Oct.
-18, 2022) – The Ohio State Highway Patrol has identified the two victims of a Marietta, Ohio plane crash.
-45-year-old Eric Seevers, of Parkersburg, West Virginia, and 49-year-old Timothy Gifford, of Orient, Ohio, were both killed in the crash.
-UPDATE: (10:37 a.m.
-Tuesday, Oct.
-18, 2022) – The Ohio […]